 Employees may have family/friend(s) accompany them to out-of-town events, with the understanding that event participation is the primary reason for being there.
-If sharing a room with a family member or friend, the library expects the family/friend to pay 1⁄2 of the room charge.
 Travel companions will not result in any increased costs for the Library and the Library will not pay for any of the travel companion's expenses, even in the case of an employee receiving a travel scholarship from an outside entity.